-The arrow crab, scientific name Stenorhynchus seticornis, also known as the yellow line arrow crab, is aptly named for its body shape, as you can see in the image below.
+The arrow crab, scientific name Stenorhynchus seticornis, also known as the Yellowline arrow crab, or the Arrowhead crab, is aptly named for its body shape, as you can see in the image below.

 S. seticornis begin life hatching from an egg.
 After fertilization via a sperm packet transferred to the mother by a male, the eggs are carried attached to the mother’s body until they hatch into larvae.
 The larvae feed on plankton at the water’s surface, growing larger and larger, before finally undergoing metamorphoses into an adult form.
 Adults can live a year or more in captivity, and continue to grow.

-If you are considering adding the arrow crab to your saltwater aquarium, there are several considerations you will need to think about to make sure it will acclimate well to life in your personal slice of the reef.
-Although easy to care for, arrow crabs are predators and may become a killer of your other prized fish, crustaceans, or coral if it gets too hungry.
+If you are considering adding the Yellowline Arrow crab to your saltwater aquarium, there are several considerations you will need to think about to make sure it will acclimate well to life in your personal slice of the reef.
+Although easy to care for, arrowhead crabs are predators and may become a killer of your other (small) prized fish, crustaceans, or coral if it gets too hungry.

 Be sure your aquarium has lots of rockwork with suitable crevices and holes for the crab to hide in.
 Stenorhynchus seticornis will love crawling about the aquarium at night over rocks, corals, and the bottom of the tank.
 It will tend to hide under fan corals and any other type of shade or overhang during the day.
 In short, an arrow crab will do best and look best in an aquarium with a three-dimensional look and plenty of cover.

-Think tunnels, ridges, and ledges for the crab to explore, hunt, and hide in.
+Think tunnels, ridges, and ledges for the arthropod to explore, hunt, and hide in.